Emma Piercy-Wright

 Funded by the South West and Wales Doctoral Training Partnership (AHRC)

 Emma Piercy-Wright is an AHRC-funded PhD candidate and passionate feminist art historian specialising in the art and material culture of the long eighteenth century.
 She holds a Master's in art history from the Courtauld Institute of Art, where her dissertation on women, mother-of-pearl and memory in the circum-Atlantic world was awarded a high distinction.
-Her forthcoming thesis, entitled 'Inside Out: Mother-of-Pearl in France during the Age of Enlightenment 1685 - 1815' examines a series of scintillating case studies to foreground forgotten elements of this seminal era in French, colonial and world history.
-She is broadly interested in shells, iridescence and women in 18th century France.
+Her forthcoming thesis, entitled 'Inside Out: Mother-of-Pearl, Marginality and the Hidden European Enlightenment' examines a series of scintillating case studies to foreground forgotten elements of this seminal era in European, colonial and world history.
+She is broadly interested in shells, iridescence and women in 18th century Europe.